j-medland/sol-2024-word-search/README.md

 The other code supplied in this repository is either from [Summer of LabVIEW - WordSearch by Illuminated G](https://www.vipm.io/package/illuminatedg_lib_sol_wordsearch/) distributed under the MIT licence or from [Darren Nattinger](https://forums.ni.com/t5/World-s-Fastest-LabVIEW/Darren-Nattinger-World-s-Fastest-LabVIEW-Programmer/ta-p/3518113) and [Chrisian Altenbach](https://forums.ni.com/t5/LabVIEW-Champions-Directory/LabVIEW-Champion-Christian-Altenbach/ta-p/3495223) who I hope are happy with me distributing it in this way 😅🤞

+## Bonus
+A bonus branch exisits which demonstrates LabVIEW Managed Memory allocation from the C++ code.